hbatistuzzo/hbatistuzzo/README.md

 - 📋 This is where I’m building a portfolio in Data Science, Data Analytics and Machine Learning

 I'm an Oceanographer with a focus on Remote Sensing and Geophysical Fluid Dynamics.
 I mostly deal with subjects in physical oceanography, marine biology (phyto/zooplankton and fisheries) and recently Data Science.
-Currently investing in learning advanced SQL and PowerBI.
+Currently investing in learning advanced SQL, PowerBI and Spark.

 I started programming with C, MatLab and some R but nowadays I use Python as a tool of choice on a daily basis both for oceanography and data science projects.
 Besides these languages, I also have some experience with Bash, LaTeX and Arduino for personal projects.